travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

         - master
         - stable

 If you specify both, "except" will be ignored.
+Please note that currently (for historical reasons), `.travis.yml` needs to be present *on all active branches* of your project.